-Double-byte character set (DBCS) simulation fonts are outline fonts that are positioned like the old DBCS raster fonts.
-This allows you to use outline fonts to print applications that use the old DBCS fonts without changing the application or changing its appearance.
-The DBCS simulation fonts should only be used for an old application.
+Double-byte character set (DBCS) simulation fonts are outline fonts that are positioned like the old DBCS raster fonts, which let you use outline fonts to print applications that use the old DBCS fonts without changing the application or changing its appearance.
+The DBCS simulation fonts are only used for an old application.
 Never mix the old DBCS raster fonts with the DBCS core raster or outline fonts because they are positioned differently.